kvassAI/slate/source/includes/_issuers.md

 ### date_filter
 Arguments | Description
 --------- | -----------
-created | Created is date generated when Issuer created. modified | Date generated when Issuer updated.
+created | Date generated when Issuer is created. modified | Date generated when Issuer is updated.

 ## Update Issuer